cinema6/rclib/uuid/README.md

 UUIDs should not be truncated or modified if you want to maintain uniqueness.

-The uuids are generated from 4 components: a machineId, processId, timestamp, and counter; the machineId is derived from the local machine's IPv4 address (which means this library will **not** currently work in the browser).
+The uuids are generated from 4 components: a machineId, processId, timestamp, and counter; the machineId is derived from the local machine's IPv4 address.
+If used in the browser or another situation where there is no external IP address available (i.e. not '127.0.0.1'), the machineId will instead be a random integer that cannot possibly come from a valid IPv4 address.

 Because the uniqueness of the ids relies on a timestamp, machines generating ids should ensure their clock is synced with NTP servers.